airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Sometimes so many programs can be loaded that there is hardly enough physical memory for them.
 They wind up spending more time just swapping memory on and off of disk than they do actually processing it.
-This leads to a condition called *swap deathswap death* which leads to your system being unresponsive and unproductive.
+This leads to a condition called *swap death* which leads to your system being unresponsive and unproductive.
 It\'s usually usually recoverable if you start terminating your memory-hungry programs, but it\'s a pain.

 > **Resident Set Size:**
 > The amount of memory that your program currently has in physical memory
-> is called its resident set sizeresident set size, and can be viewed by
+> is called its resident set size, and can be viewed by
 > using the program `top`.
 The resident set size is listed under the
 > column labelled \"RSS\".